Nijnxw/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:memo: **Note regarding the `viewatt` command:**
+:memo: **Notes regarding the `viewatt` command:**

-You can view the attendance of all your students in the tutorial group at one glance.
+* You can view the attendance of all your students in the tutorial group at one glance.
-You can also preview the XLSX file that you can generate with the `exportatt` command, before generating the actual XLSX file.
+* You can also preview the XLSX file that you can generate with the `exportatt` command, before generating the actual XLSX file.

 </div>